Things to Do in Caithness

 Beaches and Clifftop Trails: The coastline is lined with secluded beaches and rugged paths perfect for hiking, photography, or simply soaking in the sea air.

 - There are several distilleries and breweries to enjoy in Caithness including Dunnet Bay Distillery, John O'Groats Brewery, North Point Distillery, Old Pulteney Distillery and Wolfburn Distillery.
 You can tour these, but please notes some require advance booking.
-During distillery tours you can learn about the production, the history of the local area and taste various flavour profiles.
 Our nearest distillery is Ice and Fire Distillery located in the Strath of Latheronwheel, they produce Crofters Tears Gin, Highland Gin and Caithness Raiders Rum.
 You can buy their products in local stockists or visit iceandfiredistillery.com

 See the Visit Scotland website for more information about visitor attractions in Caithness.